Leaving Hong Kong: Farewell Gift Guide

 Hong Kong Inspired Photography

-Take a favourite phrase or a loved one’s name and capture it in prosperity with a China abcs (a = alphabet, b = beauty, c = creative) photography piece.
+Ginny Malbon’s unique collages and prints perfectly marry together details and street scenes of Hong Kong in a dynamic and colourful way.
+Collages can be personalised to create a memory of Hong Kong that’s uniquely yours.
+Prices start from $300 for an 8″x8″ matted print.
+She also takes names, words and sayings as photographic prints and makes them into ready to hang canvases, greeting cards and giftware with her China abcs (a = alphabet, b = beauty, c = creative) range.
 Using imagery from the city, your choice is framed with an artistic touch to reflect on for years to come, and can be made with a space for friends to sign for a special goodbye.

 Photographer Nick Gleitzman has captured stunning panoramic images of Hong Kong, in all weathers and at all times of the day or night.
 And it’s not just Victoria Harbour, if you live out in the islands or New Territories you will also find an image of your Hong Kong home on his website.
 Prices start at $1,200 for a 61cm by 50cm print, and sizes go all the way up to 5 metres wide.